KartikLabhshetwar/lazycommit/README.md

 ## How it works

-This CLI tool runs `git diff` to grab all your latest code changes, sends them to Groq's AI models, then returns the AI generated commit message.
+This CLI tool runs `git diff` to grab all your latest code changes, sends them to your chosen AI provider (Groq or OpenRouter), then returns the AI generated commit message.

-The tool uses Groq's fast inference API to provide quick and accurate commit message suggestions based on your code changes.
+The tool supports multiple AI providers:

+- **Groq**: Fast inference with open-source models
+- **OpenRouter**: Access to multiple providers and models including GPT-4, Claude, and more

 ### Large diff handling